ducanhnguyen/hidden-markov-model/README.md

 ## Train HMM for multiple sequences of discrete observations (tf version)

-In this part, I will train HMM using tensorflow (i.e., not use the original algorithm).
+In this part, I will train HMM using TensorFlow (i.e., not use the original algorithm).

 <b>Experiment</b>

-Traing
+Training

 - Sequence 1: TTTTTTTTTTTTTTTTTTTTTTTTTTTHTTTT